-The total amount of Deductible and Coinsurance a Participant must pay for Covered Medical Expenses and any Coinsurance/Copayment for Prescription Drugs incurred during the Benefit Period.
-Once the Participant has satisfied the Out of Pocket Amount, the Participant will not be required to pay the Participant's Deductible and Coinsurance for Covered Medical Expenses for the remainder of that Benefit Period.
+The total amount of Deductible a Participant must pay for Covered Medical Expenses and any Coinsurance/Copayment for Prescription Drugs incurred during the Benefit Period.
+Once the Participant has satisfied the Out of Pocket Amount, the Participant will not be required to pay the Participant's Deductible for Covered Medical Expenses or any Coinsurance/Copayment for Prescription Drugs for the remainder of that Benefit Period.
 The Out of Pocket Amount for the Participant is listed in the Schedule of Benefits.

-In some instances, the Deductible and Coinsurance for certain Benefits do not apply to the Out of Pocket Amount and the Participant will be required to pay the Deductible and Coinsurance for those Benefits, even though the Participant has satisfied the Out of Pocket Amount.
-Please refer to the Schedule of Benefits for application of Deductible and Coinsurance.
+In some instances, the Deductible for certain Benefits does not apply to the Out of Pocket Amount and the Participant will be required to pay the Deductible for those Benefits, even though the Participant has satisfied the Out of Pocket Amount.
+Please refer to the Schedule of Benefits for application of Deductible.

-If a Participant is in the Hospital on the last day of the Participant's Benefit Period and continuously confined through the first day of the next Benefit Period, the Deductible and Coinsurance for the entire Hospital stay
+If a Participant is in the Hospital on the last day of the Participant's Benefit Period and continuously confined through the first day of the next Benefit Period, the Deductible for the entire Hospital stay (facility charges only)

-(facility charges only) will only apply to the Out of Pocket Amount of the Benefit Period in which the inpatient stay began.
-If the Participant satisfied the Out of Pocket Amount prior to that Hospital stay, no Deductible or Coinsurance will be applied to that stay.
+will only apply to the Out of Pocket Amount of the Benefit Period in which the inpatient stay began.
+If the Participant satisfied the Out of Pocket Amount prior to that Hospital stay, no Deductible will be applied to that stay.